Fortinet FortiGate Policy-Based BOVPN Integration Guide

 - Select VPN > Branch Office VPN.

-The Branch Office VPN configuration page appears. - In the Gateways section, click Add.
+The Branch Office VPN configuration page opens. - In the Gateways section, click Add.

-- In the Gateway Name text box, type a name to identify this Branch Office VPN gateway.
+The Add Branch Office VPN page opens. - In the Gateway Name text box, type a name to identify this BOVPN gateway.
+In this example, we type gateway.1.

 - From the Address Family drop-down list, select IPv4 Addresses.

-- In the adjacent text box, type the pre-shared key.
+- In the Use Pre-Shared Key text box, type the pre-shared key.

 - In the Gateway Endpoint section, click Add.

-The Gateway Endpoint Settings dialog box appears. - From the External Interface drop-down list, select External.
+The Gateway Endpoint Settings dialog box opens. - From the External Interface drop-down list, select the interface that has the external (public) IP address of the Firebox.

 - From the Interface IP Address drop-down list, select Primary Interface IPv4 Address.

-The Primary Interface IP Address is the primary IP address you configured on the selected external interface. - Select By IP Address.
+The Primary Interface IP Address is the primary IP address you configured on the selected external interface. - For Specify the Gateway ID for Tunnel Authentication, select By IP Address.

-- In adjacent text box, type the primary IP address of the External Firebox interface.
+- In the adjacent text box, type the primary IP address of the Firebox external interface.
+In this example, we type 203.0.113.2.

 - Select the Remote Gateway tab.